nuxt/nuxt/docs/3.api/3.utils/define-page-meta.md

 </script>
 ```

-### Using an advanced path matcher
+### Using a Custom Regular Expression

-A path matcher is a good way to resolve conflicts between overlapping routes, for instance:
+A custom regular expression is a good way to resolve conflicts between overlapping routes, for instance:

 The two routes "/test-category" and "/1234-post" match both `[postId]-[postSlug].vue` and `[categorySlug].vue` page routes.